PetrM97/totp/README.md

 Contains Client and Server app written in Java and Demo server in PHP.

+Project was made at [Gymnázium Nad Alejí](http://www.alej.cz/) as a Maturita exam work.

 ## How to use

 1. Download it here at GitHub at [Release page](https://github.com/PetrM97/totp/releases)